 Deer in the Garden: Controls and Deterrents—In this presentation you'll learn many tricks to out smart deer, why they eat some plants and not others, and why they eat your plants and not those of your friends.
 You'll learn examples of the various levels of deterrents, such as smells, and how to use them effectively.
 There are various types of fencing that will be shown, including some low cost options that work in some situations.
-Dr. Leonard Perry is the King's Garden Horticulturist in Residence and a Horticulture Professor Emeritus from the University of Vermont, retiring in June 2016 after 35 years of working with UVM Extension.
-He continues to teach online courses at UVM open to any, to write monthly garden articles posted on his Perry's Perennial Pages (perrysperennials.info), to be involved regularly with UVM Extension's Across the Fence television program, and to lead garden tours under his Green Mountain Horticulture consulting business.
+Dr. Leonard Perry is the King's Garden Horticulturist in Residence and a Horticulture Professor Emeritus from the University of Vermont.
+He worked with the UVM Extension for 35 years, and continues to teach online courses at UVM, to write monthly garden articles posted on his Perry's Perennial Pages (perrysperennials.info), to be involved regularly with UVM Extension's Across the Fence television program, and to lead garden tours under his Green Mountain Horticulture consulting business.

 Where to Stay